kubernetes/website/docs/tools/index.md

 ##### Kubeadm

-[`kubeadm`](/docs/getting-started-guides/kubeadm/) is the command line tool for easily provisioning a secure Kubernetes cluster on top of physical, cloud servers, or VM servers.
+[`kubeadm`](/docs/getting-started-guides/kubeadm/) is the command line tool for easily provisioning a secure Kubernetes cluster on top of physical or cloud servers or virtual machines.

 ##### Kubectl